Red cheeks are for sure

 Arrival by train

 The nearest railway station is Feudingen.
 A transfer from the station in Feudingen to the hotel at the source of the Lahn can be booked inexpensive via the hotel.
-Per trip (maximum 6 people), the fee is 30.00 EUR.
+Per trip (maximum 6 people), the fee is 30.00 EUR (Tuesday is day of rest).
 Current schedule information and price information can be found at: www.bahn.de.

 Parking facilities at the hotel